looperlands/looperlands/client/README.md

 * chmod +x build.sh
 * ./build.sh

-This will use the RequireJS optimizer tool to create a client-build/ directory containing a production-ready version of LooperQuest.
+This will use the RequireJS optimizer tool to create a client-build/ directory containing a production-ready version of LooperLands.

 A build log file will also be created at bin/build.txt.